VenRaaS/elk/README.md

 * ${custName}_oua - online user alignment
 * ${custName}_opf - online prefernce pool

 An index creation can be performed using a **restful api** request.
 For example,
-if our customer is titled `goshopping`, then the requests look like below.
+if our customer is titled `goshopping`, then the creation requests of 4 indices look like below.

 * ```POST http://localhost:9200/goshopping_bat/```
 * ```POST http://localhost:9200/goshopping_bill/```